IMProve: A Data-Driven Approach to Predicting Integral Membrane Protein Expression

 We have developed a data-driven, statistical model that predicts IMP expression in E. coli directly from sequence.
 The model, trained on experimental data, combines a set of sequence-derived variables resulting in a score that predicts the likelihood of expression.
 We then test the model against various independent datasets from the literature that contain a variety of experimental outcomes demonstrating that the model significantly enriches for expressed proteins.
 The model is then used to score expression for membrane proteomes and protein families highlighting areas where the model excels.
 Surprisingly, analysis of the underlying features reveals an importance in nucleotide sequence-derived parameters for expression.
 This computational model can immediately be used to identify favorable targets for characterization.

-We are working to make this method available as a web service to the broader community upon publication to accelerate progress of membrane protein biochemical and biophysical studies.
+We are working to make a web service for the method available to the broader community to accelerate progress of membrane protein biochemical and biophysical studies.

 Please feel free to contact us to discuss immediate access or to be kept abreast of its release.

-Shyam M. Saladi, Nauman Javed, Axel Müller, William M. Clemons, Jr., “Decoding sequence-level information to predict membrane protein expression” bioRxiv (pre-print).
+Shyam M. Saladi, Nauman Javed, Axel Müller, William M. Clemons, Jr., “A statistical model for improved membrane protein expression using sequence-derived features” (2018) Journal of Biological Chemistry.